mcmeeking/www.mcmk.in/content/docs/CV/index.md

     company: "EIDO Healthcare Ltd"
     title: "IT Engineer"
     overview: |
-      Administration, architecture, development, deployment, and maintenance/support of both internal and customer-facing systems.
-Design and implementation of automated testing and deployment workflows of infrastructure and applications deployed to AWS using enterprise-grade tooling (Terraform, CircleCI/Github Actions, Kubernetes/ECS).
-Maintained oversight and management of internal endpoints as a secondary role, but shifted focus towards devops/platform engineering day to day.
+      Functioned as the primary solutions architect for both internal and customer-facing systems, leading the system design, deployment, and maintenance of cloud-based systems on AWS.
+Spearheaded the development of automated workflows using Terraform, CircleCI/GitHub Actions, and AWS services, transitioning focus to DevOps and platform engineering while ensuring system reliability and compliance.
     responsibilities:
-      - Architect, deploy, and maintain internal and customer-facing infrastructure (hosted in AWS) using Terraform
+      - Design, deploy, and maintain resilient global systems using Terraform and AWS service including EC2, ECS, S3, RDS, Lambda, and others
-      - Ensure service reliability for all systems and applications
-      - Design and implement CI/CD workflows to ensure rapid and reliable deployment of applications and systems
+      - Implemented CI/CD pipelines to streamline application and system development and deployment
+      - Enhanced security and compliance for systems for use in healthcare institutions, adhering to Cyber Essentials Plus standards
-      - Retain previous responsibilities of IT Administrator, including incident response, compliance monitoring, and uptime assurance
+      - Retained oversight of IT operations, including incident response and endpoint management
   - start: "Sep 2020"
     end: "Apr 2023"
     company: "EIDO Healthcare Ltd"
     title: "IT Administrator"
     overview: |
-      Oversight and handling of day-to-day IT operations, along with compliance monitoring, uptime assurance, and incident response.
-Providing support to both internal staff and stakeholders at healthcare organisations from all over the globe, including the NHS, BMI Healthcare, SEHA, and others.
+      Evolved role from IT generalist into solutions architecture and devops engineering, designing and executing cloud migration strategies to AWS for various internal systems.
+Managed daily IT operations, ensuring uptime, security, and compliance while supporting stakeholders with complex technical requirements.
     responsibilities:
-      - Ensure all internal services and endpoints are compliant with security policies and frameworks
+      - Planned and implemented AWS migrations, utilising VPCs, RDS, and security best practices
-      - Manage various cloud-hosted services and infrastructure to ensure 99.9% uptime of services
+      - Managed cloud-hosted infrastructure to achieve 99.9% uptime for critical services
+      - Developed automation scripts (Python, Bash) to optimise system administration
-      - Provide detailed documentation internally and externally
+      - Created documentation and policies to enforce IT best practices and compliance
-      - Develop policies and procedures to ensure IT best-practices are in place at all times
   - start: "Jul 2018"
     end: "Jul 2020"
     company: "Jigsaw Systems Ltd"
     title: "Professional Services Engineer"
     overview: |
-      Site work; primarily project work with some support.
-Installing and configuring hardware and applications for customers of Jigsaw24, and providing technical advice and assistance for both external and internal jobs.
-Work with a _vast_ array of technologies including Ubuntu, CentOS, macOS, Windows Server, Azure, AWS, Jamf, Intune, Cisco, Sonicwall, and more.
-Regularly develop admin and management workflows for mid-sized estates (500-2,000 client machines), and often work with large (2,000-10,000+ client) sites.
+      Delivered technical solutions for clients, including architecture design, implementation, and support across an extremely diverse range of technologies.
+Handled project scoping, design, and delivery to ensure solutions met individual customer needs from SME to mid and large-scale environments.
     responsibilities:
-      - Install, support, and configure servers, workstations, NAS arrays, mobile devices, etc.
-      - Technical design and scoping of upcoming projects, and liaising with customers
+      - Configured and deployed servers, endpoints, and cloud services
+      - Designed technical solutions and automation workflows for client projects
-      - Compiling documentation on installations and upgrades for use by the service desk
+      - Provided documentation and support for service desk operations
-      - Developing automation workflows for onboarding, configuration, management/monitoring, and general admin
+      - Advised clients on infrastructure and application deployments
   - start: "Aug 2017"
     end: "Jul 2018"
     company: "Jigsaw Systems Ltd"
     title: "Technical Support Supervisor"
     overview: |
-      Lead member of the 1st line support team providing technical oversight and an escalation point to team members.
-Provided support for the entire range of Jigsaw24's product catalogue, ranging from iPhones/iPads, to pro-audio solutions from AVID, pro-video solutions from BlackMagic, and networking, attached storage, and client machines for SMB's, enterprise, and consumer customers alike.
+      Led 1st line support team, providing technical oversight and designing workflows to enhance support efficiency across a broad product range, including networking and storage solutions.
     responsibilities:
-      - Training and documentation development
-      - Workflow design, optimisation, and deployment through company CRM Salesforce
+      - Developed training materials and optimised workflows via Salesforce CRM
-      - Direct escalation point for complex, or high-priority issues
+      - Served as escalation point for complex technical issues
-      - Escalation point for troubleshooting of hardware/software issues
+      - Supported hardware/software troubleshooting for enterprise clients
   - start: "Apr 2015"
     end: "Aug 2017"
     company: "Jigsaw Systems Ltd"
     title: "Technical Support Advisor"
     overview: |
-      Member of the 1st line support team handling and resolving issues for B2B and consumer customers.
+      Provided 1st line technical support, resolving issues for B2B and consumer clients across various technologies.
   - start: "Mar 2014"
     end: "Mar 2015"
     company: "SASIE Ltd"
     title: "Systems Administrator (Windows & Linux)"
     overview: |
-      Initially hired to maintain the company website, after a month made responsible for all IT systems.
+      Managed all IT systems, including website maintenance and infrastructure administration, for Windows and Linux environments.

 bullet_lists:
   - name: FLUENT IN